eugenioamato/firebasecrudelauth/README.md

 Sometimes the measurementId may be missing.
 Don't worry, it is only needed if you requested the Analytics features.
 However, lacking to insert it will lead to a Warning on your web-page.

-# The app finally works!
+# The web app finally works!

 Run the project with the green PLAY button on Android Studio, or with the terminal command:
 >flutter run -d chrome